 Another study (among 20 adults) found that both natural infection and vaccine infection produces enough neutralizing antibodies for B.1.1.7.
 Interestingly, they also found that the number of neutralizing antibodies is higher among vaccinated compared to infected patients.
 This may mean that the vaccine response will last longer among vaccinated (compared to naturally infected).

-Third, the immune system is messier from natural infection.
+Fourth, the immune system is messier from natural infection.
 Natural infection may work, but to a lesser effect because its all over the place; its not as focused as vaccine immunity.
 Natural response hits a lot more targets and not all of them may be beneficial.

-Fourth, as a recent Atlantic article nicely articulated: “Your grandparents, elderly neighbors, and immunocompromised friends will be safer if you’re vaccinated, even if you’ve already been infected.
+As a recent Atlantic article nicely articulated: “Your grandparents, elderly neighbors, and immunocompromised friends will be safer if you’re vaccinated, even if you’ve already been infected.
 Vaccines aren’t just about building a defensive wall around safe young bodies.
 We’re also collectively building a wall around the more vulnerable members of society.
 And little holes in the wall can lead to unnecessary deaths.”

 Bottom line: Natural immunity is okay against old variants.
 No vaccine is perfect, but the vaccine seems to work better, especially among variants of concern.